Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/logs -> package/var/log

-(a symlink to /Applications/ServBay/package/var/log
+, which is a symlink to /Applications/ServBay/package/var/log

 logs/caddy/